Guilouf/AgenDjang/README.md

 - `python manage.py migrate`

 # Build
-- Be sure to have `wheel` package, if not it will be an egg install (old)
+- Be sure to have `wheel` package installed, if not pip will use an egg install (old)
 - `pip install .`

 # Install in another project